madhanmallow/appsteroid-sdk-ios-documents/en/3_GetStarted.md

 1. Download Framework

-Download one of the Framework from Fresvii Website.
+Download the Framework for iOS SDK from [Fresvii Website](https://fresvii.com/downloads)

-___To use Voice Chat, please also check [GetStarted-VoiceChat.md](GetStarted/GetStarted-VoiceChat.md#HowToUseAPI) for direction for implementation.___

 2. Move the Framework and Bundle into your project directory.
 ![directory](GetStarted/Images/ss_fresvii_04.png "Framework and Bundle")